Par où t'es rentré ? On t'a pas vu sortir

 Par où t'es rentré ?
 On t'a pas vu sortir is a 1984 French comedy film starring Jerry Lewis and Connie Nielsen.
-It was filmed and released in 1984 in France by the Gaumont Film Company.
+It was filmed and released in 1984 in France by Gaumont Distribution.

 Plot

 Clovis Blaireau is a private detective who is hired to spy on the cheating husband by his wife.

 Although Clovis fails to gain any evidence that he is cheating, he does wind up becoming friends with the husband.
 The two new friends get involved with mobsters and they flee to Tunisia.
 Once there they are mistaken for mobsters, themselves, and get mixed up in a fast-food empire war.
 Eventually they straighten everything out and open a restaurant together, a combination American Fast Food and Oriental Slow Food establishment.